webiny/commodo/packages/hooks/README.md

 ##### `withHooks(callbacks: ?{[string]: Function}): WithHooksFunction`
 Creates a new function, whose instances are decorated with methods for defining hooks and registering hook callbacks.
-Optionally, hook callbacks can immediately be passed as the first argument upon calling the `withHooks` function, an object that contains names of the hooks as keys, and callbacks as values.
+Optionally, one or more hook callbacks can be passed as the first argument - an object that contains names of the hooks as keys, and callbacks as values.

 ### `WithHooksFunction`